-Once you’ve opened the Entries page for the form you’d like, you can add your search and/or date filter requirements.
+Then, you can add your search and/or date filter requirements.

 For more details, please see our tutorial on searching and filtering entries.

 You can export the form entries as a CSV file easily in the Entries page of WPForms.
-The exported file can then be opened with a spreadsheet program like Excel and converted into other formats.
+The exported file can then be opened with a spreadsheet program like Excel, and converted into other formats.

 For more details, check out our tutorial on how to export form entries to a CSV.